donavenom/visualizations/README.md

 *Narrative analysis*
 The faceted waffle bar chart illustrates the proportion of confirmed COVID-19 cases in TX, grouped by sex and age group.
 Data displays a snapshot of the month of April, 2021.
-As can be seen from the visualization, higher proportions of males had onfirmed COVID-19 cases -- specifically, males between the ages of 18 to 49.
+As can be seen from the visualization, higher proportions of males had confirmed COVID-19 cases -- specifically, males between the ages of 18 to 49.
 After maies, individuals with no provided sex information had the highest proportions of confirmed COVID-19 cases, which included individuals between 18 to 49 yr olds as well as individuals 65 and older.
-On the other hand, females between the ages of 18 and 49 had the lowest proportions of onfirmed COVID-19 cases.
+On the other hand, females between the ages of 18 and 49 had the lowest proportions of confirmed COVID-19 cases.

 ## Edge bundle chart